 California Nude Beaches and the Law

 Nudity laws are complicated in California and depend on who owns and runs the beach.
 There are no Federal laws against public nudity in national parks, recreation areas or seashores.
-California state parks operate under internal guidelines, and the state has laws that cover unincorporated state-owned land.
+Cities and town have nudity laws.
+California state parks operate under internal guidelines which are enforced more zealously in some places than in others.
+The state has nudity laws that cover unincorporated, state-owned land.
 You can get a summary of all those laws in this guide.

-No matter what the laws say, enforcement varies.
+No matter what the statutes say, enforcement varies.
 Fines for going topless (or all the way) are stiff in some places.
-In fact, you can even be arrested for being unclothed at a topless beach.
+In fact, you can even be arrested for being unclothed at a topless beach and end up with a conviction that puts you on a sex offender watch list for life.

 I have made every effort to provide accurate information about topless beach locations and local nudity laws where I can find them, but the responsibility for knowing the law at the topless beach is yours.